Friends with Books - nerd's eye view

 Ghosts of Seattle Past: I have lived in Seattle long enough to experience dramatic change in the city landscape — and to have a deeply felt opinion about it.
 It still feels strange to find myself in this collection of musings, poetry, art, and other… stuff about the remarkable evolution of our city.
 Even though I’m a 20 plus year resident, I feel like I can’t claim to be a local, but Seattle is very much my home.
 I love that Jamie, the editor, understands that nostalgia does not have to mean you are against change.
 You can embrace the future while not erasing the past.
 There are some events for this book launch too, Facebook is probably the best place to find out about those.

+Lonely Planet — Pacific Northwest: I stayed at Celeste’s place in Portland a while back and she gave me very good advice on where to find tacos and where to take my dog and well, a bunch of things.
+But she’s also responsible for the research behind dozens of guidebooks and she will not steer you wrong.
+I think there’s still value in well written guidebooks, and knowing how hard Celeste works, I am quite sure this one is trustworthy.

-Oh, hey, I’m also putting a guidebook revision to bed — Top 10 Seattle (link is to prior version) — but if you come to town, call me.
+Oh, hey, I’m also putting a guidebook revision to bed — Top 10 Seattle.
+It’s no Lonely Planet guide, it’s just an update to an existing guidebook, so not everything in there is mine.
+But I like DK Guides, they’re visual and fun, and I think they do a good job of introducing a place.

+If you do come to town, call me.
 We’ll go to a bookstore and I’ll introduce you to all my friends.
 They’re great, I think you will like them.

 One thought on “Friends with Books”